RaymondMik/users-crud-restAPI/README.md

 <p>A simple REST API built with Node.js, Express, Mongoose and MongoDB to manage user creation and authentication with JSON web tokens.
 It supports TypeScript as well.</p>

 <h3>How to use it</h3>
-<p>Clone the repo to your machine and run <code>npm install</code>.
+<p>Clone the repo to your machine and run <code>yarn</code>.
 Make sure you have Node.js and MongoDB installed on your machine.
 Create a <code>config.json</code> file in the root of the project.
 Your configuration object should be structured as follows:
 <pre>
     {